-Orleans County is looking to develop an Orleans County Industrial Development Plan that will help identify the economic development assets within the County as well as areas where infrastructure investment needs to be made.
+Orleans County has secured funding to develop an Orleans County Industrial Development Strategic Plan that will help identify the economic development assets within the County as well as areas where infrastructure investment needs to be made.
 The Industrial Development Plan will analyze each of the above targeted areas and help to prioritize future investment decisions.